eatthoselemons/ip-search-python-challenge/notes/plan.md

 # overview

 ## Packages
- - use [geoiplookup](http://geoiplookup.net/xml-api/) for geoip, no ratelimit mentioned
+ - use [geoIP2lite](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) for geoip, 1000 requests a day limit
  - use [rdap.org](https://about.rdap.org/) for rdap lookups, ratelimit: 10 per second, also need to follow redirects